boromeot/fitness-app/README.md

 # Fitness Tracker's purpose

-Fitness tracker allows the user to record their exerise data into easy to view cycles.
+Fitness tracker allows the user to record their exerise data into easy to view Cycles.

 ## Cycles
 A user can create Cycles which are collections of weekly routines.
+Use a Cycle to group together related weekly routines.

 ## Routines
 A user can create Routines which are collections of exercises throught a week.

 ## Exercises
 A user can create Exercises which can have many sets.